-Last year, Facebook launched Messenger for Business, offering brands a developer toolkit including customizing colors, nicknames and emojis, the ability to send and receive money to friends through conversations, and making it easier to send photos and share your location.
+Last year, Facebook launched Messenger for Business, offering brands a developer toolkit including customizing colours, nicknames and emojis, the ability to send and receive money to friends through conversations, and making it easier to send photos and share your location.

 This year, Facebook expanded its offering, by giving businesses the opportunity to develop chat bots for Messenger.
 This allows retailers to turn conversations into commerce.
 1-800 Flowers, Shop Spring and CNN are some of the few brands that have already jumped on this new platform.

 "It is so much easier to do everything in one place that has the context of your last interactions, as well as your identity – no need to ever login – rather than downloading apps that you’ll never use again and jumping around from one app to another," Facebook VP of Messaging David Marcus wrote in a Facebook blog post.
 "Our early tests in 2015 with brands are showing that interactions will happen more and more in your Messenger threads, so we’ll continue making it easy for you to engage with businesses, and we’ll also do more to enable additional businesses and services to build the right experience in conversations."

 Facebook isn't the only one in on the action.

 A new tool launched out of San Francisco called Assist is bringing conversational commerce to the masses ahead of the game, with its campaign tagline asking "Do you really need an entire app for that?"

 Send flowers, order an Uber, Yello Taxi, City Mapper or Lyft or book a hotel, get a haircut or print and send a letter using the Assist Chatbot.
 It's available for SMS, Facebook Messenger, Slack, Telegram, and Kik.

 Instant Messaging will be the next major retail commerce platform